August, 1963. Cape May, New Jersey.

 I still couldn’t say anything.

-Even though the light was out he still seemed illuminated somehow, as if his skin and clothes and his hair were phosphorescent.
+Even though the light was out he still seemed illuminated in the rainy day dimness, as if his skin and clothes and his hair were phosphorescent.

-I felt like my mouth was paralyzed with novocaine.
+I tried to talk again, but I just couldn’t.
+I felt like my mouth was paralyzed with Novocain.

 I closed my eyes.